← Back to Stories

 Key details reported by multiple sources:

-• The Grace Tame Foundation announced closure on 2026-04-09 due to 'ongoing financial pressures' and 'increasingly challenging' long-term funding
+• The Grace Tame Foundation announced its closure on 2026-04-09, citing 'increasingly challenging' long-term funding as the reason

-• The foundation was established in 2021 to advocate for survivors of child sexual abuse and push for legal reforms
+• The foundation was established in 2021 to advocate for child sexual abuse survivors and push for law reform, with Grace Tame as a board member

-• The board includes four members: Grace Tame, Professor Michael Salter, Michael Bradley, and survivor Scarlett Franks
+• The foundation’s board consists of four volunteers, including Grace Tame, Professor Michael Salter, Michael Bradley, and Scarlett Franks

-• Grace Tame led a chant of 'globalise the intifada' at a pro-Palestine protest in Sydney in March 2026, sparking public backlash
+• Grace Tame lost speaking engagements in 2026 due to a 'smear campaign' following a protest chant of 'globalise the intifada' in Sydney in March 2026

-• The closure process will be finalised in the coming weeks
+• The foundation’s closure process will be finalised in the coming weeks

 Points of Difference